Iron deficiency; Pernicious anemia

 The provider may order tests for vitamin B12 and folate levels.
 The Schilling test is used to determine whether the body absorbs vitamin B12 normally.

 Other Diagnostic Tests

 If internal bleeding is suspected as the cause of anemia, the gastrointestinal (digestive) tract is usually the first possible source.
 Telltale signs are bloody stools, which may be black and tarry or red-streaked.
 Often, however, bleeding may be present but not visible.
 If so, stool tests for this hidden (occult) fecal blood are necessary.

 Additional tests may be ordered to check for gastrointestinal bleeding.
-Endoscopy uses a thin fiber-optic tube to view the esophagus, stomach, and other areas in the upper intestine.
+Endoscopy uses a thin fiber-optic tube to view the esophagus, stomach, and areas in the small intestine.
 Colonoscopy is used to view the lower intestine and rectum and may also be recommended to rule out colorectal cancer.